Liability in a Texas Truck Underride Accident

 Watching the Clock: Strict Texas Deadlines

-Deadlines are a critical part of any Texas injury claim.
-In many Texas personal injury cases, including serious truck accidents, the law often gives injured people a limited amount of time to file a lawsuit.
-This is sometimes described as a two-year statute of limitations, but there are situations where different rules or exceptions may apply.
-You can read more about how the statute of limitations for personal injury in Texas works on our dedicated page at https://parkerlawfirm.com/texas-statute-of-limitations-personal-injury.
-The important point is that deadlines can be short and can depend on the facts of your case, especially if a government entity is involved, so it is best to talk with a Texas injury lawyer as soon as you can.
-Waiting too long can make it harder to gather evidence, locate witnesses, and protect your rights.
+Deadlines are critical in Texas injury claims.
+In many cases, including serious truck accidents, injured people have a limited time to file a lawsuit, often described as a two-year statute of limitations.
+However, different rules or exceptions can apply You can learn more here: https://parkerlawfirm.com/texas-statute-of-limitations-personal-injury.
+The key point is that deadlines can be short and depend on the facts of your case, especially if a government entity is involved.
+Speaking with a Texas injury lawyer as soon as possible helps protect your rights and preserve evidence.

 Assessing the Full Scope of Your Damages